-Our project, Ice Age Island, is now in its 8th year and is run by archaeologists and scientists from leading UK institutions, supported by grad students and post-docs we provide training and close supervision.
-In 2018 we are offering opportunities to learn about stone age archaeology, geoarchaeology and the prehistory of Jersey.
+Our Prehistoric Field School is now in its 9th year.
+Run by archaeologists and scientists from leading UK institutions, supported by grad students and post-docs we provide training and close supervision.
+In 2018 we are offering two field with opportunities to learn about stone age archaeology, geoarchaeology and the prehistory of Jersey.

 Ice Age Island: Upper Palaeolithic Field School (Summer 2018): Les Varines, a Magdalenian settlement site approximately 14,500 years old is an exceptional site which has yielded thousands of stone artefacts, preserved animal bone, pits, hearths, paved areas and, most exceptionally.
 These have recently gained international media attention and were featured in BBC2’s Digging for Britain.
 We have 20 places on our 2018 Field School at Les Varines.
 You have a choice of two 2-week stays with us: Field Season Part 1 (15th-29th July 2018) or Field Season Part 2 (29th July – 12th August 2018), participants are also welcome to join us for the full 4 weeks of the season.
 Cost £1250 for two weeks.
 BOOK

 During your time with us, you’ll have the opportunity to learn the basics of recognising, excavating and interpreting ice age archaeology and geology in the field, directly from team experts.
 Working alongside students from institutions including the University of Manchester and UCL, and instructed by our core team, there will also be opportunities to take part in site recording, landscape survey and our project finds lab.

 We provide camping accommodation with indoor eating and social space, all meals on working days provided by an experienced cook, transport to and from site and the airport / port as well as expert onsite tuition, evening lectures and tours of local prehistoric sites, including the ever-popular “Dolmens at Dusk” tour of the west coast of the Island.